 - A team will be expelled from the competition once they have forfeited three games during the season.
 The team will be liable to pay the full league fee and fines regardless of the number of games they have played.

-- Disqualification.
-Each disqualification will result in the team of the offender paying £40 from its deposit for the first individual disqualification (as a result of a direct disqualification or two unsportsmanlike fouls).
-This will increase to £70 for the second individual disqualification (coach, assistant coach, player or team follower).
+- Each disqualification or disciplinary incident (pre-game, post-game) will result in the team of the offender paying £40 from its deposit for the first individual disqualification (as a result of a direct disqualification, two technical fouls, or two unsportsmanlike fouls).
+This will increase to £70 for the second individual disqualification or disciplinary incident (coach, assistant coach, player or team follower).
 The league reserves the right to increase the penalty.

 - Each player not wearing a matching uniform as per League rules, £10 per player and match.